-Pursuant to the articles of association, the Board of Auditors is made up of three standing members and two alternate members, who are appointed using a slate voting mechanism in compliance with the rules governing gender balance and in such a way that two standing auditors (including the Chairman) and one alternate are appointed by ENAV and one standing auditor and one alternate are appointed by the Shareholders.
-The Board of Auditors monitors compliance with the law and the articles of association, compliance with the principles of sound administration and, in particular, the adequacy of the organisational, administrative and accounting structure adopted by the Company and its actual operation.
+Pursuant to the articles of association, the Board of Auditors is made up of 3 standing members and 2 alternate members, who are appointed by the Shareholders' Meeting.
+It monitors compliance with the law and the articles of association, compliance with the principles of sound administration and, in particular, the adequacy of the organisational, administrative and accounting structure adopted by the Company and its actual operation.